jfjlaros/simpleRPC/docs/usage.rst

 complex objects.

-In the following example, we create a 2-dimensional matrix of integers, a Vector of Tuples and an Object containing an integer, a Vector and an other Object respectively.
+In the following example, we create a 2-dimensional matrix of integers, a Vector of Tuples and a Tuple containing an integer, a Vector and an other Tuple respectively.

 .. code-block:: cpp